Slow Travel: 6 European cities you can get to by train

 TOULOUSE

-Even heading to the south of France is achievable by train.
-Travel to Paris on the Eurostar and transfer onto rail company Ouigo, which is offering one-way tickets to Toulouse from €19.
+Heading to the south of France is achievable by train.
+Travel to Paris on the Eurostar and transfer onto rail company Ouigo, which is offering one-way tickets to Toulouse from €13.
 Then rent a Velo Toulouse bike from its self-service scheme, and take a leisurely ride by the Canal du Midi’s towpaths.

 Stay The Hotel Albert 1er, is a family-run hotel with elegant and functional ensuite rooms.
 It also serves up quality, local and organic products from the region.

-Cost From £146 return
+Cost From £196 return

 BRUSSELS

-We might be severing ties in a political sense with our European chums, so all the more reason to visit this hub of culture.
 Take yourself off to the Atomium, arguably the city’s most remarkable museum.
 Six of its nine spheres are accessible to the public, and enjoy the restaurant at the top that offers superb views of the whole city.
 Just nearby is Mini-Europe, which features 1:25 reproductions of monuments in 80 cities and 350 buildings, and is a reminder how interconnected we are as a continent.

 Stay Drawing inspiration from the neighbouring Botanical Gardens, the rooms and suites at the Hotel Indigo Brussels are designed with tropical, herbal and floral themes in mind, and make for a calming stay.
 It’s also just a short bus ride away from the Eurostar terminal, so perfect for getting settled in quickly.